 - Any other third party driver that may have contributed to the accident

 In many cases, more than one potential defendant my be liable for your damages and injuries.
-You are invited to contact me to hear more about which defendants should be included in your car accident lawsuit.
+Car accident lawyers are familiar with the types of defendants that can be included in a car accident lawsuit.
+You are invited to contact me to hear more about which defendants should be included in your claim.

 How Car Accidents Happen

 Because of the laws governing Alabama roadways, and the Rules of the Road, there is very little room left for accidents to occur without negligence on someone's part.
 Common causes of car accidents in Alabama include:

 - Negligent repairs or maintenance

 - Company deadlines if the driver was employed